thorgod/ThermoFisherBadge2019/hardware/SOLDERING.md

 ```

 ```

+I find it easier with the method descibed bellow....soldering one pad first, then placing.
-Nick Rivette, suggests a small dab of super glue to keep in the correct position before soldering.
+However, Nick Rivette, suggests a small dab of super glue to keep in the correct position before soldering.
 ```

 Direction does not matter, try your best to get them in the center;however, as long as each pad is soldered to the button you are good.
 See images.